 It wasn’t until 1963 when the launch of Marvel Comics that Stan Lee and artists Jack Kirby and Steve Ditko set their mythology in the center of New York.

-Here, Spider-Man lived in Queens, The X-Men in Westchester County and Daredevil in Hell’s Kitchen among many others.
+Here, Spider-Man lived in Queens, The X-Men in Westchester County, and Daredevil in Hell’s Kitchen among many others.
 The heroes frequently crossed paths with a flyby, or simply a mention of other threats that occurred in other character’s books.

-With the rise of popularity of Comic Book Movies, it’s no surprise that New York plays home for many productions.
+With the rise of the popularity of Comic Book Movies, it’s no surprise that New York plays home for many productions.